B.Mus. (Mount Allison)

 D.M.A.
 (Florida State)

 An active performer, recent work includes such varied performances as Musetta in La Bohème and the Canadian Premiere of John Harbison’s Milosz Songs arranged for voice and piano.
-Recent and upcoming releases include, Great Britain Triumphant! a recording of 18th-century cantatas with the Hungarian baroque ensemble, Capella Savaria conducted by Mary Térey-Smith and released by Centaur and Voyage to Canada a recording of Canadian art song to be released by Centrediscs.
+Recent releases include, Great Britain Triumphant! a recording of 18th-century cantatas with the Hungarian baroque ensemble, Capella Savaria conducted by Mary Térey-Smith and released by Centaur and Voyage to Canada a recording of Canadian art song, released by Centrediscs.

-Dedicated to the training of young singers, she is Associate Professor of Voice and Director of Opera at Memorial University of Newfoundland; One of the founding faculty members of the MUN Song Academy, a week-long summer intensive program in song repertoire for high school age singers; Past District Governor and President of the Canadian Atlantic Region of the National Association of Teachers of Singing; Frequent Recitalist, Adjudicator and Clinician internationally.
+Dedicated to the training of young singers, she is Professor of Voice and Director of Opera at Memorial University of Newfoundland; One of the founding faculty members of the MUN Song Academy, a week-long summer intensive program in song repertoire for high school age singers; Past District Governor and President of the Canadian Atlantic Region of the National Association of Teachers of Singing; Frequent recitalist, adjudicator and clinician internationally.

-Caroline Schiller is founder and director of Opera RoadShow/Opéra en tournée, an opera outreach and touring program in its tenth year, that offers paid performing experience to university-age singers.
-The ensemble’s primary focus is traditional operatic repertoire but it has commissioned two new operas The Vinland Traveler (2006)and Le nez de la sorcière (2011), which have toured approximately 10,000 kms and performed for more than 20,000 children.
+Caroline Schiller is founder and director of Opera RoadShow/Opéra en tournée, an opera outreach and touring program that began in 2003 and offers paid performing experience to university-age singers.
+The ensemble’s primary focus is touring traditional operatic repertoire to schools around this province and the Maritimes but it has also commissioned two new operas for young audiences.
+The Vinland Traveler (2006) and Le nez de la sorcière (2011) traveled approximately 10,000 kms and performed for more than 20,000 children.

-She is a frequent recitalist, adjudicator and presenter at conferences internationally and her doctoral thesis is an annotated bibliography entitled A Performer’s Guide to Works for Soprano Voice by Canadian Women Composers.
+Caroline Schiller is a frequent recitalist, adjudicator, and presenter at conferences internationally.
+Her doctoral thesis is an annotated bibliography entitled A Performer’s Guide to Works for Soprano Voice by Canadian Women Composers and she is on the Research Committee for the National Opera Association.

 Schiller’s students have attended graduate voice and opera performance programs throughout North America and Britain including New England Conservatory, the Manhattan School of Music, New York University, The University of British Columbia, and the Royal Northern College of Music.
-They have performed with L’Opéra de Montréal, CO-SI Centre for Opera Study in Italy, Opera NUOVA, Aspen Music Festival, NY Lyric Opera Theatre (Weill Hall), NY City Opera, and The Banff Centre.
+They have performed with L’Opéra de Montréal, CO-SI Centre for Opera Study in Italy, Opera NUOVA, Aspen Music Festival, New York Lyric Opera Theatre (Weill Hall), New York City Opera, and The Banff Centre.